 Once the 617 CWGC graves had been photographed I then switched my attention to what we call “Border War Graves” which are the graves of servicemen/women/police that died in the course of their duty.
 There is a small somewhat neglected SADF plot behind the CWGC plot.

 On my last visit in 2014 when I was in South Africa I saw that the SANDF was utilising this area as well.
+There is also a police plot not too far from the CWGC plot, and sadly it has seen regular use.

 However, the majority of police and SADF casualties are buried amongst the rows of the general population, and often finding them was sheer accident.
 I had a rough rule of thumb that I used when I walked the rows.
 If the person on the headstone was male, died between 1970 – 1994, and was roughly 18-23 years old I would take a pic because in many cases I was correct and it was a border war casualty.
 Unfortunately, when we started doing these graves we had very few grave numbers to work from, and as time has passed and we have found more Border War graves we have been able to add to the available information on casualties incurred by the SADF, whether in battle, accident or while hitch-hiking on pass.